-Teach For Canada is in the early stages of its lifespan and while the strategic priorities are set by its Board of Directors, the Advisory Council helps to ensure that the work of Teach For Canada is driven by First Nation community partners.
+While Teach For Caanada’s strategic priorities are set by its Board of Directors, the Advisory Council helps to esnure that the work of Teach For Canada is driven by communities.
 Furthermore, the Advisory Council and the space that is created for community-driven ideas allows for the co-creation of programs and activities at the earliest stages, as well as a forum to give feedback on Teach For Canada’s teacher recruitment, preparation, and support programs.

 In July 2019 the Advisory Council gathered in Thunder Bay for a special two-day event, where 21 representatives from 13 First Nations partners participated in the eighth biannual meeting and the first-ever Impact Gathering.
 In addition to the Teach For Canada team providing program updates, topics of discussion included:

 - Feedback on how to improve the hiring and matching process

 - Guidance on the development of a five-year plan